Mural en Route to Carrot Bay photo by Allison L. Williams Hill

 The nut's content pulls old decayed waste from the intestinal walls improving absorption.
 It feels gummy; the nut is coated with a short thick pile of standing fibers.
 It sort of melts in the mouth, has a similar consistency to Slippery Elm lozenges.
 Drink water behind this and let it do its magic.
 One can look forward to healthy, productive bowel movements.

+Passion fruit is not an herb, however, it is a wonderful organic tropical product.
 I noticed few flowers have scents.
 I think it might be the competition for pollinating friends is in the brightest color rather than fragrance.
 The passion fruit's blossoms fragrance is sweet and delicate and reminds me of pink Bazooka bubble gum.

 The pulp strained. mixed with water and sweetened with either honey or brown sugar, makes a refreshing drink.